Ph4nt01/CTF-WriteUps/OverTheWire/bandit/README.md

 # 🔐 OverTheWire: Bandit CTF Writeups (Walkthrough + Summary)

-> A complete walkthrough and flag summary for [Bandit](https://overthewire.org/wargames/bandit/) levels 0–33
+> A Walkthrough for [Bandit](https://overthewire.org/wargames/bandit/) levels 0–33
 > Author: [Ph4nt01](https://github.com/Ph4nt01)
-> ⚠️ Spoilers ahead — flags are included.
+> The walkthrough is in .txt files, the following is the summary

 ---

-## 🧭 Full Walkthrough
+## 🧭 Summary:

 ### ✅ Level 0 → 1
 **Command:** `cat readme`